-CDC is lifting cruise ban in US waters -- but it's 'conditional'
+CDC is lifting cruise ship ban in US waters -- but it's 'conditional'

 The phased return begins while cruise ship operators build lab capacity to test crew members and future passengers.
 Companies must show they adhere to testing, social distancing, quarantining and isolating requirements when necessary.

-Later phases involves "mock voyages," with volunteers playing the role of passengers to test virus mitigation strategies on trips.
+Later phases involve "mock voyages," with volunteers playing the role of passengers to test virus mitigation strategies on trips.
 Once ships have met certain requirements, they will be certified to begin operations with real passengers.

 "This framework provides a pathway to resume safe and responsible sailing.
 It will mitigate the risk of COVID-19 outbreaks on ships and prevent passengers and crew from seeding outbreaks at ports and in the communities where they live," CDC Director Dr. Robert Redfield said in a statement.